SF-WDI-LABS/mongoose-books-app/README.md

     app.use(express.static('public'));
   ```

-1. Change the index page `<head>` to use the new file paths.
-  > Hint: If your server is running, you can visit css and js files in the browser as well.

 1. Get a `console.log("Sanity Check: JS is working!")` from your `app.js` to appear in your browser dev tools console.

-1. Get the css styles in `style.css` working again on the index page.
+1. Get the css styles in `styles.css` working again on the index page.

 1. Everything should be working again now, and you should see your albums when you visit `localhost:3000`.
 If not, fix it!